Instagram Music Library: Rules, Availability & Monetization Implications (2026)

 Meta help page defining branded content and the requirement to use the paid partnership label when featuring products or services.

-The safest route for ads is royalty-free music from Meta Sound Collection or a commercial license that covers Instagram placements and distribution.
+The safest route for ads is royalty-free music from Instagram Sound Collection or a commercial license that covers Instagram placements and distribution.
 Confirm territories, term, and boosts, store proof with the project, and keep a backup track ready for swaps.

 Why Sound Collection helps

-Sound Collection exists to give creators and businesses a worry-reduced option.
+Sound Collection exists to give creators and businesses a worry-free option.
 The catalog is free to use on Facebook and Instagram surfaces, offers straightforward terms, and integrates with creation tools, so you can attach tracks without negotiations or complex clearances.

 For brands, that simplicity matters.
 Business guidance describes Sound Collection as suitable for commercial use across Meta placements, which supports ad workflows.
 You still confirm availability for your market and format, but rights scope covers promotions, boosting, and client deliverables.